 I’ve learned that he has a different life now.
 He has gone on many cool adventures across Asia and Oceania, and decided to pursue his passion in photography.
 Good thing, my life is different for the better too.
 I tell him, “I’m doing very well”, and he replies, “I’m in a much better place now too” which I think is a good start.

-I realize he might be more grown up, more successful, more self-assured now.
+I realise he might be more grown up, more successful, more self-assured now.
 But there’s still that same boy I met 3 summers ago in him, the boy who would listen attentively to all of my rambling, who found the way I say “bitches” funny and knew exactly what drinks to order for me.

 What was there is still here today, binding us together.
 Even the first 30 seconds are still here, and he’s always the boy who made my heart race with reflex kisses in the middle of the night, who saw me as the carefree, pretty, interesting girl I’d always dreamed to be.